tungli/F5170-python/2_Fundamentals/README.md

 If working in MATLAB:
  * Search the internet for the documentation of the `dlmread()` function
- * Try it out on the file

 If working in Python:
  * Search the internet for the documentation of the `loadtxt()` function from the NumPy package

- * Try it out on the file
+Try it out on the file.

-Plot *x* as a function of time.
-Plot *y* as a function of *x*
+Now, plot *x* as a function of time and *y* as a function of *x*.

-Suggest a method to extract the Larmor radius from the data.
+Suggest how to get an estimate of the Larmor radius from the data.
 Implement the method.

 Assume the charged particle in the trajectory was an electron with an intial velocity of 1 m/s.